Derwood, Maryland

 Derwood is an unincorporated area and census-designated place in east-central Montgomery County, Maryland, United States.
-It lays just north of Rockville, southeast of Gaithersburg, southwest of Olney, and northwest of the greater Silver Spring area.
+It lies just north of Rockville, southeast of Gaithersburg, southwest of Olney, and northwest of the greater Silver Spring area.
 Derwood was originally "Deer Park" and was then "Deer Wood" before getting its current name.

 The unincorporated area of Derwood includes the neighborhoods of Derwood Heights, Derwood Station, Mill Creek Towne, Needwood Estates, Muncaster Manor, Muncaster View, Hollybrooke, Granby Woods, Park Overlook, Preserve at Rock Creek, Redland Crossing, Candlewood Park, Cashell Estates, Avery Forest, Avery Lodge, Avery Village, Bowie Mill Estates, Bowie Mill Park, Winters Run, Redland Station, Rolling Knolls, Emory Grove, and Shady Grove Crossing, but the census-designated place consists of a far smaller area.

 Between 2009 and 2011, Maryland Route 200 (also known as the Intercounty Connector or ICC) was constructed directly through central Derwood, affecting Cashell Estates and areas near Shady Grove Road.

 History

 Derwood was first recognized in the 1880s as a train stop on the B&O Railroad, which is now the intersection of Indianola Drive and Maryland Route 355 in Derwood Station.
-A second, larger railroad station was built in Derwood from 1886-1889.
+A second, larger railroad station was built in Derwood from 1886 to 1889.
 In the early 1900s, a small community grew up around the station.

 On January 7, 1954, Schwartz Mill caught fire and both it and the Derwood railroad station were destroyed.
 Derwood station was never rebuilt, since there were not enough passengers traveling through the area.

 In 1965, the man-made Lake Needwood was created by impounding Rock Creek.

 In 1974, the Derwood post office relocated to Redland Shopping Center.
 It kept the name "Derwood Branch," and designated the entire 20855 zip code area as Derwood, greatly increasing its size.
 The community's population expanded with the establishment of Shady Grove Metro station in 1984.